-- Often, the residency program will have prepared your itinerary, listing the names of the people you're going to meet and the amount of time--generally 20-30 minutes--allotted for each person.
+- Often, the residency program will have prepared your itinerary, listing the names of the people you’re going to meet, and the amount of time — generally 20 to 30 minutes — allotted for each person.

-- In addition to the program director, you want to have a chance to talk to other faculty members, residents from different levels of training, as well as any other individual with whom you would have significant contact as a resident in that program.
+- In addition to the program director, you should talk to other faculty members, residents from different levels of training, and any other individual with whom you would have significant contact as a resident in that program.

 - Remember that all members of the faculty and staff may be critiquing you as soon as you start an interview.

-- In terms of location, you want to have a chance to see both the hospital and clinic facilities during your interview.
-If there is free time, it would be in your best interest to spend it in places where there are residents to get a better feel for the actual working environment.
+- In terms of location, you should see the hospital and clinic facilities during your interview.
+If there is free time, spend it in places where there are residents to get a better feel for the actual working environment.

-- Decide ahead of time which questions you want to ask of which type of person (i.e., a question about the details of the call schedule might be reserved for the chief resident).
-On the other hand, there may be some questions you will purposefully want to ask of everyone to see if there is any discrepancy--such as a question about the attending and resident interactions.
+- Decide beforehand which questions you want to ask of which type of person (e.g., a question about the details of the call schedule might be reserved for the chief resident).
+On the other hand, there may be some questions you will want to ask of everyone to determine whether there is any discrepancy, such as a question about the attending and resident interactions.